 “There I will meet with you, and I will speak with you from above the Mercy Seat, from between the two cherubim which are on the Ark of the Testimony, about everything which I will give you in commandment to the children of Israel” (Ex.
 25:22; also see Ex.
 29:43, Num.
 7:89 and elsewhere).

 Our half scaled model of the Tabernacle

 Such a specific location.
 This is not just some unidentified spot within the Holy of Holies, or across the Mercy Seat.
 It was specifically within the triangular space created between the two cherubs placed upon the Mercy Seat.

 How could Moses get there?
 For only the high priest was allowed to enter that specific spot, and that, only once a year – on the Day of Atonement (Yom Kippur, which starts today).

 Back then, these were indeed the restrictions.
 But Moses, being Moses, symbolizes a path that Yeshua, the Prophet-like-Moses, was about to open wide for all of us.
-Today the path that leads “there” is wide open and the entrance fee fully paid for anyone who trusts in the Blood (Heb.
+Today the path that leads “there” is wide open and the entrance fee is fully paid for anyone who trusts in the Blood (Heb.
 12:9-11).
-Only these people can get “there”, and clearly hear what God says to them about us, Himself and others.
+Only these people can get “there”, and clearly hear what God says to them about us, Himself, and others.

 One Important Point

 We can’t just hop our way over there, skipping what is in our path.
 Yes, the Gate is open and the path is sprinkled with Blood that has prepared the way for us, but we still must enter in through the only Gate, that narrow one, and then do that which the priests did by each of the Tabernacle’s furnishings.